valerielim/upenn_med_psm/Lecture 2.1 - Confounds, DAGs, D-separation, Joint probability Distribution.md

 **Why does this matter?
 How is this used in PSM?**

 Remember, ignorability is about having independent assignment of treatment conditions, in a way that doesn't affect the outcomes.

-For that assumption to be valid, there should be conditional independence between treatment variables A and the outcome variables Y.
+For that assumption to be valid, there should be *conditional independence between treatment variables A and the outcome variables Y*.
 Here, we use DAGs to map and identify which set of nodes can D-separate two other groups of nodes in order to find opportunities to create conditional independence.

 We also use DAGs to make sure ignorability holds true.